Unordinary WanderLust

 No matter how beautiful a person or place may appear, terrible things can still happen.
 A Song Without Music (full story) was written in honor of the suicidal women who have crossed my path.
 Heartbreak and tragedy can strike anywhere, and anyone.

-A life without travel is like food without spices, or love without sex.
+A life without travel is like food without spice or love without sex.

 There is nothing quite like boarding the plane that will take you to paradise.
 It’s like a magical dragon or something.
 They bolt that door shut, and when they open it again, you have arrived in a new world.
 It is truly amazing, and you wonder why you waited so long.